f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

    |image010|

-.. warning :: It is important to note this application is **not tied** to APM.
-APM only publishes and protects on-prems apps.
+.. warning :: It is important to note that this application is **not tied** to APM.
+In this lab, APM only publishes and protects on-prem apps.
 All other cloud and SaaS apps are directly connected to Azure AD.

 Section 1.2 - Deploy APM to protect Bluesky App
 --------------------------------------------------------

-In this section, we will publish the ``Bluesky`` application hosted on-prems.
+In this section, we will publish the ``Bluesky`` application hosted on-prem.

 Task 1 - Publish and protect Bluesky app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start with ``Bluesky`` application.
+Let's start with the ``Bluesky`` application.
 Reminder, Bluesky does not have any ``Authentication`` enabled.

 #.
-RDP to win10 (user/user) and launch Edge or Chrome.
+Either access TMUI via UDF > Access > BIG-IP > TMUI or RDP to win10 (user/user) and launch Edge or Chrome.
 Using the BIG-IP bookmark, connect to the BIG-IP user interface (admin/admin)
 #.
 In ``Access`` > ``Guided Configuration``, select ``Microsoft Integration`` > ``Azure AD application``